bitArtisan1/netDigger/README.md

 This project is licensed under the __GNU Affero General Public License v3.0__.
 See the __LICENSE__ file for more details.

 ## Support Me
-If you liked this, please consider leaving a star ⭐

-If you found this to be useful, make sure to follow me for more 🙃
+If you find RepoUp useful, consider supporting me by:

+- Starring the repository on GitHub
+- Sharing the tool with others
+- Providing feedback and suggestions
+- Follow me for more :)

 <a href="https://www.buymeacoffee.com/bitArtisan"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=bitArtisan&button_colour=CBC3E3&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff" /></a>

+---
+For any issues or feature requests, please open an issue on GitHub.
+Happy coding!
 <center>
 <div style="text-align: center;">
   <p align="center">